yidas/codeigniter-rest/README.md

 HTTP REQUEST
 ------------

-The PSR-7 request component `yidas\http\request` is loaded with `yidas\rest\Controller`, which provides input handler and HTTP Authentication.
+The PSR-7 request component `yidas\http\request` is preloaded into `yidas\rest\Controller`, which provides input handler and HTTP Authentication.
+You could call it by `$this->request` in controller class.

 ### Usage